Get Started for SQL Server

 var people = connection.QueryAll<Person>();

-/* Do the stuffs for the people here */
+/* Process the results here */

 }